Rapptz/discord.py/docs/api.rst

     The warnings on :func:`on_ready` also apply.

-.. function:: on_shard_connect(shard_id)

-    Similar to :func:`on_connect` except used by :class:`AutoShardedClient` to denote when a particular shard ID has connected to Discord.

-    .. versionadded:: 1.4

-    :param shard_id: The shard ID that has connected.
-    :type shard_id: :class:`int`

 .. function:: on_disconnect()

     Called when the client has disconnected from Discord, or a connection attempt to Discord has failed.